 User stories are assigned a number of points that represent the level of effort, skill and time needed to deliver the project requirement at the end of one iteration.
 For example, a story assigned three points should be three times as complicated as a story assigned one point.

 With user story tools, teams can:

 Some vendors offer story-point estimation scales that can be customized for individual teams.
-These tools provide automatic estimates of the number of points that should be assigned to a story, which helps eliminate guesswork for users and provide a more standardized process.
+These tools provide automatic estimates of the number of points that should be assigned to a story, eliminating guesswork for users and providing a more standardized process.

 Key Benefits of User Stories